 The federal government’s gun control division continues by quoting the NFA and interpreting its language to justify the theory that any firearm in existence could be interpreted as a ‘machinegun’ (fully automatic gun), according to the NFA’s language, technically speaking.

 “A machinegun is “any weapon which shoots, is designed to shoot, or can be readily restored to shoot automatically more than one shot, without manual reloading, by a single function of the trigger.
-The term shall also include any frame or receiver of any such weapon…” ATF has classified the right side-plate of all AA-12 firearms as the firearm receiver and a machinegun receiver.
-All version of the AA-12 use the same machinegun receiver.”
+The term shall also include any frame or receiver of any such weapon…” ATF has classified the right side plate of all AA-12 firearms as the firearm receiver and a machinegun receiver.
+All versions of the AA-12 use the same machinegun receiver.”

 The ATF essentially says that the company uses the same side plate in their full auto and semi-auto versions of the AA-12, and since the side plate is sort of part of the receiver, it’s the ‘gun’ part of the gun, so all semi-auto AA-12s are now full auto versions, and super illegal, according to the ATF.

-“The manufacture and sale of a machinegun is subject to significant legal restrictions under both the GCA and the NFA.
-Possession of a machinegun manufactured after May 19, 1986 is prohibited unless possessed by government authority.“ the letter goes on to say.
+“The manufacture and sale of a machinegun are subject to significant legal restrictions under both the GCA and the NFA.
+Possession of a machinegun manufactured after May 19, 1986, is prohibited unless possessed by government authority.“ the letter goes on to say.

 “Although the AA-12 you purchased was advertised as a semi-automatic version of an AA-12, this firearm is a machinegun (according to insane, power-drunk tyrants like us) and subject to the strict controls of the NFA and GCA.
 Your continued possession of this AA-12 firearm would violate Federal criminal law, specifically 18 U.S.C 922 and 26 U.S.C.
 5861.
 It is the ATF’s responsibility to retrieve this AA-12 machinegun.
 ATF seeks your cooperation in immediately surrendering the AA-12 in your possession.” (bold and parenthesis added for clarity)